tskiranmayee/DataTrailBlazer.github.io/_posts/2021-09-29-Azure-Course4-common-practices-for-data-loading.md

 * Data Factory provides an **orchestration** engine.
 * **Orchestration** is the process of directing and controlling other services, and connecting them together, to allow data to flow between them.
 * Azure Data Factory uses a number of different resources: **linked services, datasets, and pipelines**.
+*  Used to ingest data into Azure Synapse Analytics

 #### Linked Services
 * Data Factory moves data from a data source to a destination.